bak3s/bak3s.github.io/_posts/2020-01-07-fire-financial-independence-retire-early.md

 Now cutting out coffee's doesn't seem like much, but really its about breaking bad habits, and/or replacing them with new - better - habits.

 Really take a look at what you waste money on.
 Do you throw away lots of groceries because its easier to eat out?
-Do you eat lunch out at work?
+Do you take lunch to work or eat out?
 Do you pay for a gym membership you rarely use?

 Typically these are the same issues we all have (including me!), and habits are hard to break - I recommend reading [Atomic Habits](https://www.booktopia.com.au/atomic-habits-james-clear/ebook/9781473537804.html) or checkout some great YouTuber's like [Thomas Frank](https://www.youtube.com/channel/UCG-KntY7aVnIGXYEBQvmBAQ) or [Matt D'Avella](https://www.youtube.com/channel/UCJ24N4O0bP7LGLBDvye7oCA)